LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 </figure>

 This can be conceptually thought of as a "bent" edge.
-There are several cases are which correspond to the cases already profiled for "straight" edges:
+There are several cases which correspond to the cases already profiled for "straight" edges:

 1. The polygons cross over each other at the common vertex.
 This is either an ENTRY or EXIT.
 2. One polygon is inside/outside the other polygon and they touch at common vertex (VERTEX).